It has been called one of Hollywood's

 Her husband, Eddie, knew and approved of their relationship.

-But, as it happens so many times, one of them was losing interest.
+But, as it happens so many times,

-She was starting to show her age, and George was either going through a mid-life crisis,
+She was starting to show her age, and George was either

-or he was just growing tired of the relationship.
+going through a mid-life crisis, or he was just growing tired of the relationship.

 George and Toni had a very ugly break up.